debhere/debhere/README.md

 💻 While my role demands of me having significant understanding of the underlying technology of the system, I too personally have a genuine belief of continuous learning of new technology trends.
 There are a few technology drivers that are literally revolutionalizing the Banking & Financial Sector (BFS), Machine Learning is something that draws the maximum interests in me and hence I learnt (or learning) ML concepts.
 Recently, I have started my 👉 [blog](https://medium.com/@wetechfin) as well.

 📚 Outside of work, I love reading books.
 During my school days I read a lot of fictional books by Saratchandra Chatterjee or Rabindranath Tagore like renowned novelist.
 However, since last couple of years I read mostly self improvement non-fiction books.
-The latest book I read is "The Tipping Point" by Malcolm Gladwell.
 Few of my favourite books which I feel everyone should read are "Atomic Habits" by James Clear, "Ikigai" by Hector Garcia & Francesc Miralles and "The Psychology of Money" by Morgan Housel.

 🍲 I am very fond of cooking as well.
 When I first came out of my 🏠 to pursue my career, cooking was only a need.
 But later on I developed passion for cooking and in turn try different cuisines to satisfy my inner foodie 😋🍽️.
 However, I strongly believe that cooking is an essential life skill and everyone must know at least the basics of it.